cjlanzo/RaidNotesTBC/README.md

 * Trying to save notes without selecting a raid and boss results in an error and nothing happens
 * Notes can be dragged off screen and it causes them to disappear.
 If you reload your UI it will reappear as a workaround for now
 * Boss notes don't take the spot of Trash notes when they are missing and it shows a gap
-* Targeting a boss where the boss name is not the same as the encounter name (Illidari Council, Reliquary of Souls, etc) does not update the notes properly